SoftMoore/GraphLib-Kt/README.md

 **Step 5\.
 Build a `Graph` object and add it to the `GraphView`.**
 Listing 7 shows the creation of the simplest possible graph object; i.e., a graph object that uses all of the default values.
 It essentially contains only an x-axis and a y-axis, with everthing drawn in the default color black.
 The values on both axes range from -10 to 10, but only the even integer values are labeled.
 The listing also sets a title for the screen and text for the TextView below the graph.
 The result of running this application on an Android device is shown in Figure 2.

+> All subsequent listings use view binding instead of `findViewById()`, as explained in "[View binding](https://developer.android.com/topic/libraries/view-binding)".

 > The essence of using this library is summarized in Step 5: Use `Graph.Builder` to build a `Graph` that gets displayed in a `GraphView` on an Android device.

 #### Listing 7\.
 Build a `Graph` object and add it to the `GraphView`.